Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits: Squeezed cat state

 \subsection{Envelope operator for displaced squeezed state}

-Now we derive the wavefunction of the displaced squeezed state $\ket{\alpha,r}\coloneq\h{D}(\alpha) \h{S}(r) \ket{\vac}$, based on the basic relations derived above.
-Since the wavefunction of the vacuum state is \e{ \braket{x | \vac} = \frac{1}{\pi^{1 / 4}} e^{-x^2 / 2}, } we can derive the wavefunction of the displaced squeezed state in the position basis to be
+We first derive the wavefunction of the displaced squeezed state $\ket{\alpha,r}\coloneq\h{D}(\alpha) \h{S}(r) \ket{\vac}$, based on the basic relations derived above.
+Noting that the wavefunction of the vacuum state is given by \e{ \braket{x | \vac} = \frac{1}{\pi^{1 / 4}} e^{-x^2 / 2}, } we obtain the wavefunction of the displaced squeezed state in the position basis as